-Some of the underlying causes of CDI are iatrogenic post-neurosurgery (20%), head trauma (16%) and inherited/familial (1%).16 Postraumatic CDI can be caused by any type of head trauma; however, it most commonly occurs secondary to road traffic accidents.23 Trauma can cause anterior pituitary dysfunction or CDI and often occurs in patients with associated skull fractures or neurological defects.^{24,25} In some cases (6%) no CT/MRI finding is demonstrated, and hypoxic damage or diffuse axonal injury is presumed to be the cause.26
+The some of the underlying causes of CDI are iatrogenic post neurosurgery (20%), head trauma (16%) and inherited/familial (1%).
+Postraumatic CDI can be caused by any type of head trauma however most commonly occurs secondary to road traffic accidents.
+Trauma can cause anterior pituitary dysfunction or CDI and often occurs in patients with associated skull fractures or neurological defects.
+In a small number of cases (6%) no CT/MRI finding is demonstrated, and hypoxic damage or diffuse axonal injury is presumed to be the cause.

-Machiedo et al. reported the development of CDI in three cases following non-cranial trauma.
-They associated the etiology of CDI in patients, the mechanism that best explains the syndrome is shock from hypovolemia with occlusion of vessels resulting in tissue hypoxia and necrosis.27
+Machiedo et al. reported the development of CDI in three cases following with non-cranial trauma are presented.
+They associated the etiology of CDI in patients, the mechanism that best explains the syndrome is shock from hypovolemia with occlusion of vessels resulting in tissue hypoxia and necrosis.

 Hypotension is commonly observed during the spinal shock phase following a spinal cord injury, primarily due to reduced sympathetic tone and vasodilation.
-CDI can rarely occur in adults without trauma due to hypoxemia and hypoperfusion.28
+CDI can rarely occur in adults without trauma as a consequence of hypoxemia and hypoperfusion.

-Traumatic SCI in all spine segments occurs in 5%-15% of patients with severe head injury and may be accompanied by head trauma complications.
-Although an increasing injury severity has been associated, as measured by the Glasgow Coma Scale, 7 severe and moderate head injury may cause misdiagnosis of SCI, leading to devastating long-term consequences.^{29,30} Should be alert to the possibility of diabetes inspidus that may develop after SCI and fluid management is a critical aspect of SCI patient care, especially in the following CDI inpatient medical setting.
-Fluid management is important in these patients and must be careful consideration of their individual fluid needs.
+Traumatic SCI in all spine segments occurs in 5% to 15% of patients with severe head injury and may be accompained by head trauma complications.
+Although an increasing injury severity has been associated, as measured by the Glasgow Coma Scale, 7 severe and moderate head injury may cause misdiagnosis of SCI leading to devastating long-term consequences.
+Should be alert to the possibility of diabetes inspidus that may develop after SCI and fluid management is a critical aspect of SCI patient care, especially in the following CDI inpatient medical setting.
+Fluid management is important and vital in that patients and must be careful consideration of their individual fluid needs.

-Especially in acute rehabilitation clinics, the possibility of CDI should be kept in mind by taking into account the symptoms such as polydipsia and polyuria and by performing strict and careful fluid intake and urine discharge follow-ups along with routine laboratory analyses.
-Therefore, mortality can be prevented by the early diagnosis and treatment of lifethreatening complications such as CDI.
+Especially in acute rehabilitation clinics, the posibility of CDI should be kept in mind by taking into account the symptoms such as polydipsia and polyuria, and by performing strict and careful fluid intake and urine discharge follow-ups along with routine laboratory analyses.
+Therefore, mortality can be prevented by early diagnosis and treatment of lifethreatening complications such as CDI.